vazhka-dolya/Shapeshift/README.md

 - You can use a ROM with a *Fast64* model and still use *Shapeshift* to replace this model with something else, allowing you to use a *Fast64* model together with other models in some cases.
 - After loading a model on top of Mario, you can use the *Load Back Mario* button to load back Mario's model.
 If you're loading a model on top of a *Fast64* model, then use the *Load Back F64 Model* button.
 - If you're extracting Mario's model, then you have to use an extended ROM for that.
-- Going to another stage will reset the model back to what it originally was.
+- Going to another stage will reset the model back to what it was originally.
 - - There is a way to prevent this from happening, which might get added in a future update.

 # Installing and using